blade-lang/blade-docs/docs/standard/types.markdown

 Provides type validation and conversion capabilities

-this module is wrapper around the builtin functions where applicable and does and return the same thing as the builtin alternative.
+This module is wrapper around the builtin functions where applicable and does and return the same thing as the builtin alternative.